-- What is your first impression of the guardian system.

-- What do you think of the robot?
-What do you think of tablet?

-- Did you find GUARDIAN easy to use?

-- Was everything clear?
-Could you do and find everything you wanted to do?

-- What was unclear?

-- Were icons and text self-explanatory?

-- Do you believe GUARDIAN we have presented today will be useful in your daily life?
-Why?

-- What do you expect to gain from GUARDIAN?

-- Which functionalities you think would be useful for you?
-And which not?

-- Medication

-- Meal

-- Wellbeing

-- Sleep quality

-- Activity suggestions

-- Do you miss anything?

-- How do you expect your daily life would change when using GUARDIAN for a longer time? - how would a typical day with GUARDIAN look like

-- Do you think such a system could give you peace of mind or what should it do to give you peace of mind?
+- What is your first impression of the guardian system. - O What do you think of the robot?
+What do you think of tablet? - Did you find GUARDIAN easy to use? - Was everything clear?
+Could you do and find everything you wanted to do? - What was unclear? - Were icons and text self-explanatory? - Do you believe GUARDIAN we have presented today will be useful in your daily life?
+Why? - What do you expect to gain from GUARDIAN? - o Which functionalities you think would be useful for you?
+And which not? - Medication - Meal - Wellbeing - Sleep quality - Activity suggestions - O Do you miss anything? - How do you expect your daily life would change when using GUARDIAN for a longer time? - how would a typical day with GUARDIAN look like - Do you think such a system could give you peace of mind or what should it do to give you peace of mind? - To what extent do you feel that using GUARDIAN will be enjoyable? - What would you like to add to the robot to support your need for fun and pleasure in daily life? - In general, do you expect GUARDIAN to have an effect on your mental or physical wellbeing?
+In what way?